mozilla/learning-networks/clubs/hosting-mozilla-club-in-library/content.md

 * Move tables, chairs, and other furniture back to their original places if you rearranged them for your meeting.
 * Be mindful of the noise level of your meetup.
 While you don’t need to whisper, monitor the noise level periodically, especially with youth.
 Check in with library staff, as well, regarding noise guidelines -  as more and more community programming moves into library spaces, silence isn’t always the rule in libraries.
 * Post clear signage where your library permits that lists the name of your Club, the topic of meet-up, and the date, time, and location of your meeting.
 * Be inclusive and welcoming to participants and curious bystanders who drop in to check out your club.
-Ask your regional coordinator or another mentor for help debiasing materials and make sure that all of your club members can see themselves in your lessons and materials
+Ask your regional coordinator or another mentor for help debiasing materials and make sure that all of your club members can see themselves in your lessons and materials.
 * Look into other meetups and events that are happening at the library.
 You may not want to host your meeting at the same time to minimize competition between programs.
 On the other hand, maybe you can collaborate with another program meeting at the same time!

 ###Guidelines for Libraries Hosting a Club